 This role sits at the center of our marketing function, coordinating closely with our product marketing and demand gen to make sure everything we publish is pulling in the same direction.

-- 5+ years in social media, with at least some of that in a senior or lead capacity
+- 5+ years in social media marketing, with at least some of that in a senior or lead capacity

 - Experience on a team that scaled a consumer brand's social presence